GDX Or Gold - Which One Is Better Now?

 Summary

 History tells us that betting on precious metal mining stocks in the long term is a bad idea.
 Even bull markets in gold do not guarantee that precious metal miners' stocks will perform better than gold or silver.
 What is more, the periods when investing in precious metal mining companies delivers better results than investing in gold or silver are relatively short.
 That is why precious metals investors should consider alternative investment strategies than a simple bet on the broad precious metals stock market (tracked by GDX, GDXJ, etc.).
-In this article I suggest that adding gold or silver (or both metals) to precious metal portfolios may be an example of such an alternative strategy.
+In this article, I suggest that adding gold or silver (or both metals) to precious metal portfolios may be an example of such an alternative strategy.

 Last but not least, there are some rare exceptions when investing in precious metals miners in the long term may deliver extraordinary returns:

-Source: sotckcharts.com
+Source: StockCharts.com

 There were two stocks that performed better, or even much better, than gold in the long term:

-- Randgold (NASDAQ:GOLD): since middle 2002 these shares have returned 1,840% (gold 312%)
+- Randgold (NASDAQ:GOLD): Since middle 2002, these shares have returned 1,840% (gold 312%).

-- Fresnillo plc (OTCPK:FNLPF); since June 2008 Fresnillo shares have returned 103% (dividends excluded) while gold returned 44%
+- Fresnillo plc (OTCPK:FNLPF): Since June 2008, Fresnillo shares have returned 103% (dividends excluded) while gold returned 44%.

 However, the problem is that there are only two mining companies that delivered better investment results than gold (if anybody can correct me and find another mining company that performed better than gold, please do so).
 That is why my thesis on adding gold to precious metals portfolios may be helpful.
-In the long term it is gold that wins…
+In the long term, it is gold that wins…

 Disclosure: I am/we are long GDXJ.